 National Cyber Security Policy is a policy framework by Department of Electronics and Information Technology.
 It aims at protecting the public and private infrastructure from cyberattacks.
 The policy also intends to safeguard "information, such as personal information (of web users), financial and banking information and sovereign data".
-This was particularly relevant in the wake of US National Security Agency (NSA) leaks that suggested the US government agencies are spying on Indian users, who have no legal or technical safeguards it.
-Ministry ofCommunications and Information Technology against (India) defines Cyberspace as a complex environment consisting of interactions between people, software services supported by worldwide distribution of information and communication technology.
+This was particularly relevant in the wake of US National Security Agency (NSA) leaks that suggested the US government agencies are spying on Indian users, who have no legal or technical safeguards of Communications Information against it.
+Ministry and Technology (India) defines Cyberspace as a complex environment consisting of interactions between people, software services supported by worldwide distribution of information and communication technology.